Who to contact if you spot a problem with a street light

 |No tag or a single number with no letters|

 Contact Cambridgeshire County Council for advice.

 These codes are usually found in off-street parking areas or on un-adopted roads.
 The developer or those who 'derive benefit' are usually responsible.

 |Use their online form or call 0800 783 8247 (9am-5pm, Monday-Friday)|

-In extreme emergencies, please report the fault immediately to the Police (where faults such as knock-downs are likely to cause severe injury or an immediate risk to life.)
+In emergencies, contact the police.
+Only do this when a fault is likely to cause severe injury or immediate risk to life.

 We aim to respond to non-urgent faults within 14-28 working days.

 When reporting a fault, please give the: